-As of September 30, 2020, the Company had cash of approximately \$509,000 and a working capital deficit of approximately \$4,031,011.
+As of December 31, 2020, the Company had cash of \$1,197,981 and a working capital deficit of \$3,592,720.

 The ability to continue as a going concern is dependent upon the Company generating profitable operations in the future and/or obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 Management intends to finance operating costs over the next twelve months from the date of the issuance of these condensed consolidated financial statements with existing cash on hand and/or the private placement of common stock.
 There is, however, no assurance that the Company will be able to raise any additional capital through any type of offering on terms acceptable to the Company, as existing cash on hand will be insufficient to finance operations over the next twelve months.
+If the Company were not able to raise the necessary additional capital, the Company could be required to accept less than desirable terms for equity and debt financings, selling, leasing or monetizing assets, divestitures of investment and overall cost cutting of operational and administrative expenses, all having negative impacts to the operations.